 Deadline: Submit by 5pm on Friday 20 September 2019

 Format: A PDF document, named in the following format:

 Applications are judged on the applicant’s academic record and value of the research project.

-Late or incomplete applications will not be considered.
 Applicants will be notified by email early November of the success of their application.

 Successful applicants are required to write a short report after their placement covering the work carried out and the experience gained from the studentship.

 03 9514 6319